joshuahohaia/youtube_all_time_likes/README.md

 - **Analyze History**: Parses your Google Takeout comment data.
 - **Real-time Likes**: Fetches the latest like counts directly from YouTube.
+- **Video Titles**: Retrieves and displays the actual video titles.
-- **Clickable Report**: Generates a clean HTML report with clickable video links.
+- **Interactive Report**: Generates a sortable, searchable, and filterable HTML report.
 - **Auto-Discovery**: Automatically finds your `comments.csv` file.

 ## Prerequisites